≪ Go to our review of Backpacking Sleeping Bags - Men's

 The Spark Sp II is best suited for specific mountain objectives where weight and space in your pack matters most.
 If packed size and weight are the most important variables you consider in a sleeping bag, this bag excels as a small, light summer option.

 Other approx. one pound sleeping bags like the Western Mountaineering Highlite are comparable in price to the Sea to Summit Spark Sp II.
-The other contender for the lightest traditional mummy style sleeping bag in our review is the Marmot Plasma 30, which costs 240 dollars more!
-We consider all of these bags to be specialty sleeping bags that have a unique purpose in your backcountry gear quiver.
+We consider these bags to be specialty sleeping bags that have a unique purpose in your backcountry gear quiver.
 If you are invested in lightening your pack for those special big trips, consider buying a lightweight bag like the Spark.
 If you are looking for a sleeping bag for versatility try the warmer Western Mountaineering Ultralite or Alpinlite.

 The Sea to Summit Spark Sp II is a super light, smartly featured, minimalist sleeping bag.
 It should be used for light and fast missions in the mountains where every ounce and every cubic inch matter.
 Well-insulated for a lightweight summer sleeping bag, the Spark is right at home in mid-elevation terrain.
 We recommend this bag for users who already have a three season sleeping bag that is their all-purpose workhorse and need an ultra-light bag for specific mountain trips.
 It is a better value than the other super light bags in this backpacking sleeping bag review.
 It is high quality, high performance, and a great value in this realm.